The Auto-Data Lake

 MCP: The Protocol Layer

-Cortex speaks MCP — the Model Context Protocol that Anthropic created for tool interop.
+Coquina speaks MCP — the Model Context Protocol Anthropic introduced for tool interoperability.
 Any agent that speaks MCP can connect without custom integration code.
-16 MCP tools exposed.
-Google recently adopted MCP for Colab GPU runtimes.
-The standard is consolidating.
+Sixteen MCP tools exposed, from store_memory and query_memory to link_memories and run_hygiene.

 What's Next